PaulusSmallus/ScopeKeypad/README.md

 # ScopeKeypad
-This project is to create a keypad for use with a PicoScope.
-The idea is to have a traditional interface to use with oscilloscope software.
+This project is to create a traditional oscilloscope interface to use with the PicoScope software (or more generally other usb scopes).
+It's useful for people who are more comfortable with traditional oscilloscope buttons and dials.

 ![image](ScopeKeypad_low_quality.JPG)
 https://youtu.be/zDIKAT928zg

-It uses an STM32 (arduino 'bluepill').
-It acts as a keyboard, so pressing buttons or rotating dials just sends keyboard shortcuts to the PC.
+It uses an STM32 (arduino 'bluepill') as the main processor.
+It acts as a keyboard, so pressing buttons or rotating dials just sends keyboard shortcuts to the PC over USB.

 To use:

 Make circuit

-	- get the 'main_pcb' made. (in the Hardware/gerbers folder)
+	- get the 'main_pcb' made. (in the Hardware\gerbers folder)

 	- get one of the 'front_panels' made.
 There is one for 7mm buttons, and one for 12mm buttons.